GWoodz/BabyBrute/README.md

   -supports Linux and macOS

 # Tools:
--Dictionary included in folder, if not found - link to dictonary text file --->  (https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt) into project folder(for ease of use).
+-Dictionary included in folder, if not found - link to dictonary text file --->  (https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt)
+* download into project folder(for ease of use).
 Save file as "10-million-password-list-top-1000000.txt", or name it what you want, just make sure you _change the file name in the open/read function on line: 3_.

 # Running Program:
 Salty_Brute is ran through commanline arguments.